Somme Barracks, Sheffield: History

-The barracks were opened on Saturday 7 December 1907 by Laurence Oliphant Commander-in-Chief of Northern Command.
+The barracks were opened on 7 December 1907 by Laurence Oliphant Commander-in-Chief of Northern Command.
 The West York Royal Engineer Volunteers' ownership of the new building was brief, as the Territorial and Reserve Forces Act 1907 had been passed by Parliament earlier in the year and came into effect on 1 April 1908.
 Under the new act all volunteer forces would become part of the new Territorial Army and their drill halls would be taken over by the War Office.
 The War Office paid only a fraction of the true value of the building when they took it over in 1908.
 In 1910 a covered Riding School was constructed there, again financed by the men of the corps.

-During the First World War the Engineers were formed into the 1st West Riding Divisional Royal Engineers (T) commanded by Lieutenant Colonel Sir Albert E. Bingham and saw action at the Battle of the Somme in 1916.
+During World War I the Engineers were formed into the 1st West Riding Divisional Royal Engineers (T), commanded by Lieutenant Colonel Sir Albert E. Bingham, and saw action at the Battle of the Somme in 1916.
 The headquarters on Glossop Road became known as Somme Barracks in remembrance of this.
 The drill hall at the barracks has been used for various exhibitions over the years and also hosted regular professional wrestling matches at one time.
-Up to the early 1990s the barracks were the headquarters of both the 106 (West Riding) Field Squadron Royal Engineers (Volunteers) and the University of Sheffield Officers' Training Corps.
-However the Field Squadron moved out and relocated to the newly built Bailey Barracks at Greenhill in Sheffield in 1994 leaving the University Officers' Training Corps as the only unit at Somme Barracks.
+Up to the early 1990s the barracks were the headquarters of the 106 (West Riding) Field Squadron Royal Engineers (Volunteers) and the University of Sheffield Officers' Training Corps.
+The Field Squadron moved out and relocated to the newly built Bailey Barracks at Greenhill in Sheffield in 1994 leaving the University Officers' Training Corps as the only unit at Somme Barracks.